cytoscape/cytoscape-automation/for-scripters/JavaScript/basic-workflow/README.md

 ![](http://www.olindata.com/sites/default/files/nodelogo_big_2.png)

 ## Introduction
-This is a repository of sample scripts to automate workflow using [cyRest](https://github.com/keiono/cy-rest) and node.js.
+This is a repository of a basic sample script to automate a Cytoscape workflow using [cyRest](https://github.com/cytoscape/cyREST) and node.js.

 ### Requirements